aanker/xwordlist/docs/help.md

 ## Configuration File

-`xwordlist` will also look for a configuration file named `xwordlist.conf` located in the same directory as the main Python program.
+`xwordlist` will also look for a configuration file named `xwordlist.conf` located in the same directory as the main Python program or in a folder in the user’s home directory (`~/xwordlist`).
 For the word transformation options, you may want to store your preferences in the configuration file to save having to enter them on the command line each time.

 The `xwordlist.conf` that is provided when you download from GitHub includes a commented out example of the format for each option.
 The format is the same as the command line options described above, but the dashes (`-` or `--`) are not necessary: